Ogata Gekkō: Biography

 Gekkō died on 1 October 1920 in Shin-Ogawamachi in Ushigome Ward of Tokyo at age 61.
 His art names include Kagyōrō, Meikyōsai, Kiyū, and Rōsai.
 He had few students, the best-known of whom was Kōgyo Tsukioka, the adopted son of Yoshitoshi.

 Style

 The swordsmith Munechika being aided by a kitsune fox spirit, in a print by Gekkō.

 His work was originally closely based upon that of Kikuchi Yōsai; and he was inspired by Hokusai, creating a series of one hundred prints of Mount Fuji.
 However, he did develop his own style, with significant stylistic elements from nihonga.

+Having begun his career as a painter and self-taught illustrator, and working with a looser approach to the conventions of the print medium, Gekkō achieved a pictorial quality in many of his prints previously considered impossible for the format: much like a Turner watercolour, his prints create the illusion of brushstrokes, with colours blending into and flooding one another in distinctive, unconventional perspectives.
+Together with Watanabe Seitei, Gekkō is credited with developing the sashiage technique, which simulates watercolour effects in woodblock printing.; this distinctive style is fully realised in his triptych series Bijin Meisho Awase, reaches its fullest expression in the Fuji hyakkei series, and appears in many of the shishikiban prints he made towards the end of his career.

 Gekkō was among the artists whose artwork informed the Japanese populace about the progress of naval and land war known today as the First Sino-Japanese War of 1894–1895.
 A number of Gekkō's war images were published in Seishin Bidan by Yokoyama Ryohachi.

 An impression of the Haiyang Island (Kaiyoto) Naval Battle in 1894 was prepared in a large-scale quadruptich format.

 Among the widely circulated Sino-Japanese triptych images of the war, which were created by Gekkō include: